-- Online for immediate payment
+- Pay online for an immediate payment

-- Mail (PNC Bank, ACOG, PO Box 826312, Philadelphia, PA 19182-6312)
+- Mail: PNC Bank, ACOG, PO Box 826312, Philadelphia, PA 19182-6312

 Membership is on an anniversary cycle.
 Renewals are emailed each month depending on your anniversary cycle and are due within 90 days of the first renewal notice.
 However, Junior Fellows in Training-Residents are billed on an academic year.

 Yes, you will owe Fellow dues, which are higher than Junior Fellow dues.
 Once you are admitted as a Fellow, your Junior Fellow dues will be prorated and applied towards your Fellow dues.

 Payment can be made online until your membership has been expired for greater than 90 days.
 After this 90 day grace period, you will be assessed a reinstatement fee.

 Pay dues online or reinstate your membership.
 Depending on whether you pay within the grace period, your membership may be placed on a new renewal cycle.